Firestorm (character)

-Firestorm is the name of several fictional superheroes appearing in American comic books published by DC Comics.
-Ronnie Raymond and Martin Stein fused together debuted as the first incarnation in Firestorm, the Nuclear Man #1 (March 1978) and were created by Gerry Conway and Al Milgrom.
+Firestorm is a fictional superhero appearing in American comic books published by DC Comics.
+He was created by Gerry Conway and Al Milgrom.
+Ronnie Raymond and Martin Stein first fused together to become Firestorm in Firestorm, the Nuclear Man #1 (March 1978).
 Jason Rusch debuted as a modern update of the character in Firestorm (vol. 3) #1 (July 2004), and was created by Dan Jolley and ChrisCross.

-Firestorm was featured in The CW's Arrowverse, portrayed by Robbie Amell, Victor Garber, and Franz Drameh (as Jax Jackson) mainly in The Flash and Legends of Tomorrow.
+Firestorm was featured in The CW's Arrowverse, portrayed by Robbie Amell, Victor Garber, and Franz Drameh (as Jefferson Jackson) mainly in The Flash and Legends of Tomorrow.
+The character has also appeared in the series Super Friends, Batman: The Brave and the Bold, and Justice League Action.